tenzir/tenzir/web/docs/try/quickstart.md

 [20:39:12.647] json-writer processed 33 events at a rate of 2675 events/sec in 12.34ms
 ```

 Here we see all the variety of our data.
 This can be a bit overwhelming.

-There
+### Filter and reshape data

-are many other ways to slice and dice the data.
-For example, we could pick a
+There are many other ways to slice and dice the data.
+For example, we could pick
-single schema:
+a single schema:

 ```bash
 ❯ vast export json '#type == "suricata.alert" | head 3'